parente/nbestimate/README.md

   and aren’t now?
 I stopped collecting data.
 * June 2021: I started collecting data again but disabled the notebook showing the historical and predicted counts.
+* July 2021: I revived the notebook showing the historical counts but kept prediction disabled.

+## Assumptions

+1. That the search query hits and notebooks on GitHub are in 1:1 correspondence.
+1. That GitHub is accurately reporting the total number of `*.ipynb` file hits.
+1. That the result is **not** inflated due to GitHub forks.
+    * Evidence: We do not see the tutorial notebooks from the ipython/ipython GitHub repository duplicated in the search results because of the 2,000+ forks of the ipython/ipython repo.
+1. That the result **is** inflated a tiny bit by manually created duplicates of notebooks.
+    * Evidence: Some people seem to download their favorite notebooks and then upload them into their own git repositories for safe keeping.